valerielnd/School_District_Analysis/README.md

 ### Per school summary

-The per school summary provides the passing percentages for math and reading for each school, as well as the overall passing percentage for each school.
-It contains the following metrics:
+The per school summary provides the passing percentages for math and reading for each school, and their overall passing percentage.
+It has the following metrics:

 - School name
 - School type